maciejskorski/software_engineering/_sources/uml_modelling.md

 As an exmple, let's model an educational game which challenges users with questions about coding practices based on Github repositories.

-With the PlantUML code snippet below
+With the PlantUML code snippet shown below

 ```plantuml
 @startuml